Was ist die beste Haarentfernungsmethode für Frauen mit PCOS?

 The disadvantages?
 A greater number of treatment sessions may be required to achieve the expected results [11].
 The treatment may be more effective in people with lighter skin tone and darker hair.
 Side effects such as pain, redness, swelling and pigmentation have been reported [8], but these are rare and temporary as it is a safe method when used correctly [6].

 To avoid possible side effects, modern IPL devices are equipped with cooling systems to protect the skin.
-The Ulike IPL devices, for example, use the patented sapphire ice cooling technology to enable a pain-free treatment.
+The Ulike IPL devices, for example, use the patented sapphire ice cooling technology to enable a virtually painless treatment.

 Why is IPL the most suitable hair removal method for PCOS?